hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

 The ``.Rprofile`` will be configured to set the CRAN mirror to ``"https://cloud.r-project.org"`` (default) and set the ``R_MAKEVARS_USER`` variable to point to the project's ``.R/Makevars`` file.

 The ``.R/Makevars`` file can be used to control the compilation process when installing new R packages by modifying the compiler flags. vsc-Rproject's default behaviour is to change the ``-march`` compiler flag for all relevant compilers from "native" to "x86-64-v4".

 .. note::

    While compiling with "-march=native" will result in better performance for a single type of CPU microarchitecture, the "-march=x86-64-v4" setting marginally compromises performance, to allow for a more generic installation compatible with microarchitectures from skylake or more recent.
 For most users this will be the more desirable option as it makes switching between different types of compute nodes a lot easier.

 .. warning::

    The ``-march=x86-64-v4`` flag is used as the default for microarchitecture optimization targeting Intel Skylake and newer processors.
 However, this flag is only supported in GCC version 11 and later.
 If you are using an older version of R that relies on an earlier GCC version, ``-march=x86-64-v4`` may not be recognized.
    In such cases, you can run ``gcc --target-help`` to view the list of supported ``-march`` values and choose a more appropriate setting.

-If you want to enable git within your RStudio Project you can add the ``--enable-git`` flag.
+If you want to enable git within the RStudio Project you can add the ``--enable-git`` flag.
 To automatically activate the vsc-Rproject environment after creating it, use ``--activate``.

 If you are not satisfied with the default behaviour, you can modify the behaviour